MaggieVL/PacMan/README.md

   * make PacMan identify walls and the borders of the board
   * animate the pacman w/ javascript
   * place this inside a game loop (read the article)
+* Done
+  * tried to make the board bigger and more 'readable'
+  * tried to adjust PacMan's size based on the size of the tunnels in the new board
+  * made PacMan change direction of movement correctly